Aarhus University Seal

 Course responsible: A-Sung Hong

-This course is designed to expose students to the foundational concepts and discussions surrounding innovation appropriation.
+This course is designed to expose students to the foundational concepts and discussions surrounding technology and intellectual property strategy.
 The course will offer an introduction to a range of topics concerning how firms can make profits from technological innovation and manage intellectual property.
-It will introduce students to both the theoretical and the empirical findings regarding innovation appropriation.
+It will introduce students to both the theoretical and the empirical findings regarding technology and intellectual property strategy.

-Topics include: patents, trademark, secrecy, technology licensing, technological lead, alliance, market entry, the role of management, and corporate governance.
+Topics include: patents, trademark, secrecy, technology alliance, technological lead, artificial intelligence, market entry, and the role of management.

 When: 1st semester